sanderslab/sanderslab.github.io/_pages/home.md

 We are currently interested in the following questions:

-1. **Neurodegeneration**: How can we develop clinical-grade software frameworks that can assist with diagnosing dementia in various settings?
+1. **Neurodegeneration** -- How can we develop software frameworks that can assist with diagnosing dementia in various settings?
-2. **Understanding the noncoding genome**: Using whole-genome sequencing to identify the elements of the noncoding genome that contribute to ASD
+2. **Digital pathology** -- How can be build clinical-grade tools to assist the pathologist?

 ### Technologies and methods
 We develop and validate novel machine learning algorithms that can tackle multimodal data ranging from magnetic resonance imaging scans to voice recordings of individuals.